Mark Strama

-Thomas Mark Strama, known as Mark Strama (born September 10, 1967), is an American businessman who is a Google executive, and a former Democratic member of the Texas House of Representatives, representing the 50th District from 2005 until 2013.
+Thomas Mark Strama (born September 10, 1967) is an American businessman and politician who is the Director of the Annette Strauss Institute and a professor in the Moody College of Communication at the University of Texas at Austin.
+A member of the Democratic Party, Strama represented the 50th district in the Texas House of Representatives from 2005 to 2013.

 He served as chairman of the House Committee on Technology, Economic Development & Workforce and on the House Committee on Energy Resources.
 Regarded by many as a rising star in the Democratic Party, he stunned the political world when he resigned from his seat in the Texas House to become the head of Google Fiber in Austin.
 Strama was also a major factor in the success of the world's only major public election ever held on the internet, the 2000 Arizona Democratic Primary.

 Early life, education, and career

 Strama was born in Dallas, Texas, to Thomas and Brenda Victoria Trabulsi.
 He has one brother, Richard Keith Strama.
 He graduated in 1986 from Memorial High School in Hedwig Village near Houston.
 He earned an undergraduate degree in 1990 in both political science and philosophy from Brown University in Providence, Rhode Island.